How to Prepare for The Bankruptcy Meeting of Creditors

 • Pay stubs or other proof of income;

 • Statements for all bank and other financial accounts, including statements showing the date that your bankruptcy was filed.
-Financial accounts include savings, checking, credit union, brokerage, 401(k) and other retirement accounts, etc.
+Financial accounts include savings, checking, credit union, brokerage, prepaid cards, PayPal, cash apps, retirement, and other financial accounts.

 • Statements showing the cash value of any life insurance policies at the time of filing;